 S 103, 104.
 THE WORLD AND LIVING THINGS.
-9:20 39 DR. BERTHOLF A correlation course in the physical and biological sciences, attempting to present a brief and unified picture of the nature of the world and of living things, making use of as many visual aids as possible but without formal laboratory work.
+9:20 39 A correlation course in the physical and biological sciences, attempting to present a brief and unified picture of the nature of the world and of living things, making use of as many visual aids as possible but without formed laboure of the property of the control of the cont MR. RAVER sible but without formal laboratory work.
 Designed for those who expect to take no further courses in science in college.